Rocky IV: Original Motion Picture Soundtrack

 Rocky IV: Original Motion Picture Soundtrack is the original motion picture soundtrack to the movie of the same name.
-It was released on November 27, 1985 by Scotti Bros.
+It was released on November 27, 1985, by Scotti Bros.
 Records.

-The soundtrack was hugely successful on the strength of two top-five singles, Survivor's "Burning Heart" (personally commissioned for the film by Sylvester Stallone) reached No. 2 on the Billboard Hot 100) and James Brown's "Living in America", as well as Robert Tepper's lone top-40 hit, "No Easy Way Out" which reached #22.
-It reached the top ten on the US Billboard 200 album chart and was certified Platinum by the RIAA.
-"The Sweetest Victory" by Touch features lead vocals by Marq Torien who in 1988 rose to prominence as the lead vocalist of BulletBoys.
+The soundtrack was hugely successful on the strength of two top-five singles, Survivor's "Burning Heart" (personally commissioned for the film by Sylvester Stallone), which reached No. 2 on the Billboard Hot 100 and James Brown's "Living in America", which reached #4, as well as Robert Tepper's lone top-40 hit, "No Easy Way Out", which reached #22.
+The album reached the top ten on the US Billboard 200 album chart and was certified Platinum by the RIAA.
+"The Sweetest Victory" by Touch features lead vocals by Marq Torien, who in 1988 rose to prominence as the lead vocalist of BulletBoys.

-It is the only score to a Rocky film not composed by Bill Conti, but does incorporate some music he composed for the first film.
+It is the only score to a Rocky film not composed by Bill Conti, though it does incorporate some music he composed for the first film.